oac-tree/sup-epics/README.md

 ## Limitations of ChannelAccessPV

-Since the ChannelAccess C library does not support most unsigned types directly, those are supported here by requesting values in string format.
+Since the ChannelAccess C library does not support most unsigned types directly (nor 64bit signed integeres), those are supported here by requesting values in string format.
 This happens for `UInt8`, `UInt32`, `Int64`, `UInt64` and arrays thereof.
 This implies that if the supporting EPICS record consists of boolean input/output records, this will fail (since their string representation is `TRUE`/`FALSE` and cannot be parsed as a number).
 The same applies for using those types to write to boolean records.